termaxa/termaxa/SECURITY.md

 If you find a way to bypass a policy that *should* hold (e.g. a compound-command or quoting trick that sneaks a destructive command past a matching `deny` rule), please report it.

 - Open a GitHub issue for non-sensitive reports, or
-- Email **SECURITY-CONTACT@EXAMPLE.COM** for anything you'd rather disclose privately.
+- Email **security@termaxa.com** for anything you'd rather disclose privately.

 Bypass reports are the most valuable contribution you can make.
 The compound-command splitting in v0.7 exists because the first live agent found exactly such a bypass within minutes — that finding is now a named regression test.
+The v0.11.1 intent classifier for `find -exec`/`xargs` deletes exists for the same reason: a live Cursor agent found the gap.
 We'd rather have yours the same way.